sirius-ms/sirius/manual/source/library.rst

     <version>3.0.0</version>
   </dependency>

+.. highlight:: text

 Main API
 ----------------------

 The main class in SIRIUS is **de.unijena.bioinf.sirius.Sirius**.
 It is basically a wrapper around the important functionalities of the library.
 Although there are special classes for all parts of the analysis pipeline it is recommended to only use the Sirius class as the API of all other classes might change in future releases.
 The Sirius class also provides factory methods for the most important data structures.
-Although for many of this data structures you could also use their constructors directly, it is recommended to use the methods in the Sirius class.
+Although, for many of this data structures you could also use their constructors directly, it is recommended to use the methods in the Sirius class.

 .. java:package:: de.unijena.bioinf.sirius